ClickCease

 Auto Product Liability Issues

-When roofs or windshields come loose and detach from a vehicle, they could potentially cause a crash or pose a hazard to other vehicles on the roadway.
-When a safety issue is involved, automakers should act quickly to recall affected vehicles.
+When roofs or windshields come loose and detach from a vehicle, they could potentially cause a crash or pose a hazard to other cars on the roadway.
+Automakers should act quickly to recall affected vehicles when a safety issue is involved.
 The longer they take to do that, the more people could potentially get injured.
-Automakers have a responsibility to ensure that vehicles are designed or manufactured in such a way that they are safe for consumers.
+Automakers are responsible for ensuring that vehicles are designed or manufactured in such a way that they are safe for consumers.

 If you or a loved one has been injured by a defective auto, you may be able to seek compensation from the automaker or other parties for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering, and emotional distress.
-An experienced auto defect lawyer will be able to advise victims and their families regarding their legal rights and options.
+An experienced auto defect lawyer can advise victims and their families regarding their legal rights and options.

 Source: https://www.consumerreports.org/car-recalls-defects/ford-mustang-mach-e-recalled-due-to-roof-windshield-problems-a7787022187/